-Liggett has a \$40,000 credit facility, under which \$16,227 was outstanding at September 30, 2003.
-Availability under the credit facility was approximately \$23,583 based on eligible collateral at September 30, 2003.
+On April 14, 2004, Liggett entered into an Amended and Restated Loan and Security Agreement with Congress Financial Corporation, as lender.
+The \$50,000 credit facility replaces Liggett's previous \$40,000 facility with Congress, under which \$12 was outstanding at March 31, 2004.
+Availability as determined under the facility was approximately \$28,527 based on eligible collateral at March 31, 2004.
+Had the new facility been in place at March 31, 2004, availability would have been approximately \$41,433.
 The facility is collateralized by all inventories and receivables of Liggett.
-Borrowings under the facility, whose interest is calculated at a rate equal to 1.0% above Wachovia's (the indirect parent of Congress Financial Corporation, the lead lender) prime rate, bore a rate of 5.25% at September 30, 2003.
-The facility requires Liggett's compliance with certain financial and other covenants including a restriction on the payment of cash dividends unless Liggett's borrowing availability under the facility for the 30-day period prior to the payment of the dividend, and after giving effect to the dividend, is at least \$5,000.
-In addition, the facility, as amended, imposes requirements with respect to Liggett's adjusted net worth (not to fall below \$8,000 as computed in accordance with the agreement) and working capital (not to fall below a deficit of \$17,000 as computed in accordance with the agreement).
-At September 30, 2003, Liggett was in compliance with all covenants under the credit facility; Liggett's adjusted net worth was \$45,635 and net working capital was \$55,279, as computed in accordance with the agreement.
-The facility expires on March 8, 2004 subject to automatic renewal for an additional year unless a notice of termination is given by the lender at least 60 days prior to such date or the anniversary of such date.
+Borrowings under the facility bear interest at a rate equal to 1.0% above the prime rate of Wachovia Bank, N.A. (the indirect parent of Congress).
+The facility requires Liggett's compliance with certain financial and other covenants including a restriction on Liggett's ability to pay cash dividends unless Liggett's borrowing availability under the facility for the 30-day period prior to the payment of the dividend, and after giving effect to the dividend, is at least \$5,000.
+In addition, the facility imposes requirements with respect to Liggett's adjusted net worth (not to fall below \$8,000 as computed in accordance with the agreement) and working capital (not to fall below a deficit of \$17,000 as computed in accordance with the agreement).
+At March 31, 2004, Liggett was in compliance with all covenants under the credit facility; Liggett's adjusted net worth was \$52,396 and net working capital was \$21,397, as computed in accordance with the agreement.

-In November 1999, 100 Maple LLC, a new company formed by Liggett to purchase an industrial facility in Mebane, North Carolina, borrowed \$5,040 from the lender under Liggett's credit facility.
-In July 2001, Maple borrowed an additional \$2,340 under the loan, and a total of \$5,190 was outstanding at September 30, 2003.
-In September 2002, the lender agreed that no further regularly scheduled principal payments would be due under the Maple loan until March 1, 2004.
-Thereafter, the loan is payable in 27 monthly installments of \$77 with a final payment of \$3,111.
-Interest is charged at the same rate as applicable to Liggett's credit facility, and borrowings under the Maple loan reduce the maximum availability under the credit facility.
-Liggett has guaranteed the loan, and a first mortgage on the Mebane property and equipment collateralizes the Maple loan and Liggett's credit facility.
+100 Maple LLC, a company formed by Liggett in 1999 to purchase its Mebane, North Carolina manufacturing plant, has a term loan of \$5,113 outstanding under Liggett's credit facility at March 31, 2004.
+The remaining balance of the term loan is payable in monthly installments of \$77 with a final payment on June 1, 2006 of \$3,101.
+Interest is charged at the same rate as applicable to Liggett's credit facility, and the outstanding balance of the term loan reduces the maximum availability under the credit facility.
+Liggett has guaranteed the term loan, and a first mortgage on the Mebane property and manufacturing equipment collateralizes the term loan and Liggett's credit facility.